paul007pl/GMCNet/README.md

 </p>

 ## [GMCNet]
+Many researchers use handcrafted rotation-invariant features to facilitate point cloud registration (PCR), and many other researchers choose not to use handcrafted rotation-invariant features as they think those features require consistent observations.
+In this work, we study on using variaous handcrafted features for point cloud registration, and prove that they could improve PCR even under arbitraty transformations in the full SE(3).
+The synergy between a local transformer (attention-based) and a hierarhical architecture further improve the PCR performance.
 This repository contains the PyTorch implementation of the paper:

 **Robust Partial-to-Partial Point Cloud Registration in a Full Range**